SherryXDing/CMS-Bedrock-workshop/README.md

     ![Alt text](read-me-images/agent/image-13.png)

-**_Now, CMS team is feeling really good that they are building out the product that they envisioned!_**
+_Now, CMS team is feeling really good that they are building out the product that they envisioned!_

-## Prompts for Knowledgebase

-### Knowledge base description

-This knowledgebase has information on medicare details, medicare parts infromation for medicare plans, forms etc.

 ## Module 3 - Setup agent and Action group
 ### Configuration and setup